 XTRAN Example — Enable Sorting of DSV Data

-You have some delimiter separated value (DSV) data that you want to sort using a text sorting utility.
-This task is complicated by the following issues:
+Scenario — you have some delimiter separated value (DSV) data that you want to sort using a text sorting utility.
+Your task is complicated by the following issues:

 - The delimited values are variable length.